luastoned/obs-csgo/README.md

 Signed dlls from `C:\Windows\` are whitelisted, so this plugin will create a folder `obs-studio-hook` and copy the following two signed dlls from OBS there.

-The plugin will ask you to run OBS/Streamlabs with admin rights, since writing to `C:\Windows\` requires those.

 ```
 graphics-hook32.dll
 graphics-hook64.dll